itom-project/itom/docs/userDoc/source/07_plugins/development/pluginClass.rst

         // with respect to m_initParamsMand and m_initParamsOpt of
         // interface class) in order to initialize the hardware and
         // change values of the m_params-map if necessary.

+        //if you want you can set the unique identification string here:
+        //m_identifier = QString("IAmAUniqueStringDescribingThisPlugin")

         // emit signal about changed parameters
         emit parametersChanged(m_params);